 other specific course requirements

-how closely course content links with a Development Theme.
+how closely course content links with one of the priority areas detailed above.

 Read the information on CRICOS carefully because not all courses are available to international students.
 Each course has a unique code: a six digit number and check letter.
 This number is an important identifier for selected courses.
 It must be accurate when typed into an application.